The Cell Danger Response: New Theory for Chronic Illnesses

 CDR1 is the first stage of the CDR.
 This stage is responsible for activating your innate immunity.
 If your cells notice a pathogen, toxins, or another intruder though, they will activate your innate immune system to fight and remove the invader, do some damage control and containment as needed.

 When under stress, during this stage, your mitochondria can change rapidly.
-Under healthy circumstances, your mitochondria is an anti-inflammatory M2 form of mitochondria responsible for nurturing your metabolic needs.
+Under healthy circumstances, your mitochondria are an anti-inflammatory M2 form of mitochondria responsible for nurturing your metabolic needs.
 Under stress, it will quickly transform into a pro-inflammatory M1 form of mitochondria to allow an oxidative shielding response for containment and damage control.

 CDR1 reduces mitochondrial oxidative phosphorylation and supports glycolysis which can significantly decrease cell death.
 If no cells die during this stage, preconditioned cells can jump right into the last stage, CDR3.